 More efficient Desktop Computers

 As an Academic Institution we have a lot of desktop computers for our faculty, staff and students.
-In 2009, our TLS staff started testing computers for energy efficiency.
-Now, our computers are replaced on a 4-year cycle with some of the most energy efficient computers on the market.
-In 2009, our 2005 models, which used 145Watts per hour, were replaced with 2009 models that required only 58Watts per hour.
-Multiply this by 75 computers and the savings are considerable!
-With new and improved Desktop efficiencies on the horizon, we will see a greater reduction in our Energy footprint every year.
+In an effort to ensure efficiency, computers are replaced on a 4-year cycle with some of the most energy efficient computers on the market.
+Old computers have their data wiped and are then removed for resale or recycling.